QUVA-Lab/artemis/README.md

 ```
 pip install -e git+http://github.com/QUVA-Lab/artemis.git#egg=artemis
 ```
 This will install it in `(virtual env or system python root)/src/artemis`.
 You can edit the code and submit pull requests to our git repo.
+To install with the optional [remote plotting](https://github.com/QUVA-Lab/artemis/blob/master/artemis/remote/README.md) mode enabled, add the `[remote_plotting]` option, as in: `pip install -e git+http://github.com/QUVA-Lab/artemis.git#egg=artemis[remote_plotting]`

 ### Option 2: Simple install: